Here Are the 5 Best Neighborhoods in Portland, Oregon

 Eat, Shop, Drink, and Play – All in the Same District

 Sometimes, it seems like it’s impossible to keep up with all things going around in this neighborhood.
-From club openings, book promotions, live music events, art galleries, cool breweries and pubs to fine dining restaurants, and plenty of shops.
+When you are done with unpacking after the move you can explore everything from club openings, book promotions, live music events, art galleries, cool breweries and pubs to fine dining restaurants, and plenty of shops.
 And what is also great is that you can walk around as much as you want, because this area has a high walkability score.

 More Affordable Version of Pearl District – Northwest, AKA Nob Hill